-Discuss the medications, supplements and vitamins you take with Dr. Gill.
-She might ask you to stop taking some of your medications before surgery.
+Discuss the medications, supplements and vitamins you take with Dr. Ross and Dr. Holmes.
+They might ask you to stop taking some of your medications before surgery.
 Vitamin E is discontinued at least two weeks prior to surgery since it may interfere with blood clotting.
 Aspirin and other NSAIDs may also delay healing or increase your risk of overly excessive bleeding.
 Maintaining a healthy and balanced diet is very important to strengthen your body’s immune system and to help speed recovery.

 Get sufficient exercise before surgery to help build muscle and to increase your body’s metabolic rate.
 This helps to avoid weight gain during recovery.

 Tummy tuck patients wear an abdominal binder or support garment for about three weeks after the procedure.
 This will help to control swelling as the body heals.
-Dr. Gill encourages patients to walk every day during the first week after surgery to ease swelling and prevent blood clots.
+Dr. Ross and Dr. Holmes encourage patients to walk every day during the first week after surgery to ease swelling and prevent blood clots.
 Most patients return to work schedule 10 days to two weeks after surgery.

 Good candidates for this procedure are women or men in good overall health who wish to improve the appearance of their abdomen and have realistic expectations about treatment results.
 This surgery was developed to correct areas of the body that do not readily improve through exercise and diet.
 It is not a weight-loss alternative.

 This procedure may remove some lower stretch marks below the navel where the skin is removed, but an abdominoplasty won’t treat stretch marks that occur in other areas.